kat-mcbrooks/CV/README.md

 Technologies and languages I worked with:
 - React, Express, Node, MongoDB, Ruby, Rails, JavaScript, Sinatra, PostgreSQL
-- Testing Frameworks: RSpec, Jest, Cypress, React Testing Library, Capybara
+- Testing: RSpec, Jest, Cypress, React Testing Library, Capybara
 - CSS, Bootstrap

+#### Code First Girls - Kickstarter in Python (Aug 2021)
+Whilst in full-time work, I undertook this part-time course to learn basic python skills.
+For the final project, I worked in a small group to build a Pokémon Top Trump game involving loops, dictionaries, lists and requesting data from the Pokémon API.

 #### University of Exeter (Sep 2010 to Jul 2014)

 - Mathematics and Spanish (BSc Combined Honours)
 - Grade: First

-#### Code First Girls - Kickstarter in Python (Aug 2021)
-Whilst in full-time work, I undertook this part-time course to learn basic python skills.
-For the final project, I worked in a small group to build a Pokémon Top Trump word game involving loops, dictionaries, lists and requesting data from the Pokémon API.

 ## Personal Interests
 - I organised my own sponsored hitchhike to Croatia to raise funds for the Refugee Council charity